Quick links:

 Why doesn’t MailPoet send an email notification before marking users as Inactive?

-Alternatively, you can either disable the feature or you can set up a new Welcome Email to be sent 24 weeks (6 months) after someone subscribes to ensure they're still engaged.
+Alternatively, you can either disable the feature or you could optionally set up a new Welcome Email to be sent 24 weeks (6 months) after someone subscribes to check if they’re still engaged.

 For example, it could have the following:

-• Subject: "6 months after, tell us how we're doing"
+- Subject: “It’s been 6 months, tell us how we’re doing“

-You can also send Re-engagement emails to disengaged subscribers trying to win them back before they're automatically marked as Inactive by our plugin.
+You can also send Re-engagement emails to disengaged subscribers trying to win them back before they’re automatically marked as Inactive by the plugin.

 How this helps your deliverability

-Email providers and their respective spam filters score your sending reputation thanks to engagement.
+Email providers and their respective spam filters score your sending reputation according to engagement.

-Many mail providers, such as Gmail and Yahoo turn inactive inboxes into spam traps instead of deleting these accounts.
-They consider inboxes as inactive after just 6 months or 12 months.
+Many email providers, such as Gmail and Yahoo turn inactive inboxes into spam traps instead of deleting these accounts.
+They consider inboxes as inactive after just 6-12 months, depending on the provider.

-If you keep on sending emails to inactive subscribers that are spam traps, you're sending reputation will decrease significantly.
+If you keep on sending emails to inactive subscribers that are spam traps, your sending reputation will decrease significantly.

 How to delete inactive subscribers

-On the Subscribers page, click on the Inactive filter.
+- On the MailPoet > Subscribers page, click on the Inactive filter.

 WordPress users cannot be deleted.
 Read more on the WordPress Users list.